 A healthy plant in the proper environment has few problems.
-Potential disease problems include needle blight (needles turn yellow and die), canker and rust.
-Potential insect problems include bagworms, borers, leaf miners, saw fly and spider mites.
-Woolly adelgid (an aphid) is particularly troublesome in the Northeast where it can be fatal.
+Potential disease problems for plants in the genus Tusga include needle blight (needles turn yellow and die), canker, rusts and rots.
+Potential insect problems include bagworms, borers, leaf miner, saw fly and spider mites.
 Foliage may scorch in very hot weather.
 Prolonged drought can be fatal.

 Lawn specimen.
 Group.
 Screen.
 Informal hedge.
 Waterside planting.
 When growth is limited by regular clipping to 2-3' tall, it can be quite effective as a low, mounded rock garden plant.